- Home

 Endobronchial ultrasound (EBUS)

-This is a type of bronchoscopy that allows the doctor to see a cancer deeper in the lung.
-During this test, the doctor may also take cell samples from a tumour, from the outer parts of the lung, or from lymph nodes in the area of your chest between your lungs (mediastinum).
+This is a type of bronchoscopy that allows the doctor to see deeper in the lung using an ultrasound probe.
+During this test, the doctor may also take cell samples from a tumour, from the outer parts of the lung, or from lymph nodes in the area between your lungs (mediastinum).
 Samples from the lymph nodes can help to confirm whether or not they are also affected by cancer.

 After a bronchoscopy, you may have a sore throat or cough up a small amount of blood.
 These side effects usually pass quickly but tell your medical team how you are feeling so they can monitor you.

 Sometimes, an endoscopic ultrasound is used to check whether the lung cancer has spread to the lymph nodes in the mediastinum.
-In an endoscopic ultrasound, a probe is passed into your mouth and down your oesophagus and a cell sample is taken from the lymph nodes.
+In an endoscopic ultrasound, a probe is put into your mouth and down your oesophagus, and a cell sample is taken from the lymph nodes.
+You do not need any sedation or anaesthetic for EUS.

 Mediastinoscopy